Programs We Support

 Leigh Ann DeLyser will be the point person helping to support all of the selected teachers during the academic year.

-The summer workshop for Scalable Game Design will be July 30, 31 and Aug 1, 2014.
-We welcome everyone to apply for the 40 available spots, but priority will be given to public school teachers.
+The summer workshop for Scalable Game Design occured on July 30, 31 and Aug 1, 2014.

 Code.org + Department of Education’s iZone